Evanston Township High School Educational Foundation

 2) If you would like to join me as a rider and raise funds for the foundation you may click here regarding registration information for the North Shore Century ride.
 There are 5 choices of mileage routes: 25 miles, 50 miles, 62 miles, 70 miles and 100 miles.

-In raising funds please let your donors know they can go to the ETHS Educational Foundation page to make a tax deductible donation and type the rider's name and "North Shore Century" in the comments box.
+In raising funds please let your donors know they can go to the ETHS Educational Foundation page to make a tax deductible donation and type the rider's name and "bike ride" in the comments box.

-Thanks in part to the Foundation’s generous donors, the school has been able to build a new student commons, a water reclamation system under its new synthetic turf football field, has furnished a special education adult transition house and has renovated a number of science labs.
+Thanks in part to the Foundation’s generous donors, the school has been able to build a new student commons, a water reclamation system under its new synthetic turf football field, has furnished a special education adult transition house, has renovated a number of science labs, developed a manufacturing lab, renovated the planetarium to name a few of the many projects.

 According to Bill Stafford, Chief Financial Officer at ETHS, "Because of state property tax restrictions the District is not able to spend as much as is needed on its capital infrastructure.
 This has necessitated the need to strategically raise funds privately to supplement tax dollars."
 "The whole purpose of the CIP program is to improve student achievement.
 We believe that ETHS can provide the ideal combination of foundation dollars, a strong institutional financial position, and strong leadership to make significant student achievement gains."